 Welcome to the U.S. Attorney’s Office, Eastern District of New York!
 We look forward to your joining our team.
 If you have received and accepted an offer to participate in the Student Volunteer Internship Program (Law School and other Student Intern Programs) in our district, you will be required to complete a security clearance application, and have this clearance approve prior to your entrance on duty.
 Below is a checklist describing the items that we require you submit to process your security clearance.
-It can take several weeks to obtain your clearance once you submit your application.
+It can take 4-6 weeks to obtain your clearance once you submit your application.

 PLEASE FOLLOW ALL INSTRUCTIONS CAREFULLY!

 All student intern security clearance applications are reviewed by our office and forwarded to Washington, DC.
 If you are offered a legal intern position, your participation will be contingent on a favorable evaluation of your background by the Department of Justice’s Office of Attorney Recruitment and Management, which reviews law student intern background materials.

 Items on your application that may require additional documentation include: arrests, income tax issues, drug use, etc. The information requested must include a letter of explanation addressing each derogatory issue as well as supporting documents that a fine or violation was resolved, e.g., canceled payment checks and court document indicating that the matter is closed, etc.